-Description The subject property comprises a ground floor flat within a four storey tenement block.
-Accommodation Ground Floor: Entrance Hallway, Kitchen open plan to Living Room, Bedroom and Bathroom Gross internal floor area (m2) 47 or thereby Neighbourhood and location The subjects are situated in the Shandon area of Edinburgh where surrounding properties vary in terms of age, style and type.
-All local facilities and amenities can be found nearby.
-Age 1900 approx Weather Dry but overcast Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimneys are of a stone and rendered masonry construction.
+Description The subject property comprises a double upper colony style flat.
+Accommodation Ground Floor: Entrance Stair.
+First Floor: Internal Hallway, Living Room, Kitchen/Dining Room, Bedroom and WC Compartment.
+Second Floor: Landing, Two Bedrooms and Bathroom.

+Gross internal floor area (m2) 102 sq.m. approx. -------------------------------- -------------------

+Neighbourhood and location The subjects are located within the Shandon area of Edinburgh where surrounding properties are broadly comparable in terms of age, style and type.
+All local facilities and amenities are available nearby.

+Age 1900 approx.

+Overcast with light rain.

+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+The chimneys are of a rendered masonry construction.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
+If this is not possible, then physical access to the roof space

+Weather

-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof was inspected from street level only and is pitched and
+Roofing including roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is timber framed, pitched and overlaid in slates with dormer projections to the front and rear elevations.
+The dormers are overlaid in slates.

-Roofing including roof space slated to the front with a flat section to the rear.
-No safe access could be gained into the roof void area.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 Cast iron gutters and downpipes.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional solid stone construction pointed externally with a render finish to the gable.
+The main walls are of traditional solid stone construction.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of a UPVC double glazed type.
+Windows are of a upvc double glazed tilt and turn style with velux units noted at attic floor level.
 External access door is of a timber variety.

 External decorations Visually inspected.
-Painted timber and PVC finishes.
+Painted timber and pvc finishes.

-Conservatories / porches NOT APPLICABLE
+Conservatories / porches None.